-A few years back, when I used to visit Hyderabad, I heard someone saying that besides Nagarjuna Sagar there are no weekend getaways from Hyderabad.
+A few years back, when I used to visit Hyderabad, I heard someone saying that besides Nagarjuna Sagar there are no weekend getaways from the city.
 And that sentence somehow got stuck in my mind.
 Last year when I shifted here, I started looking not at the travel guides or websites, but at the map.
 Trying to look at the 100 Km radius around the city and see if there is something that can be explored.
-I came up with a list, some of which I explored earlier like Warangal Fort and Temples, Pochampally, Cherial.
+I came up with a list, some of which I explored earlier like Warangal Fort and Temples, Pochampally, and Cherial.
 Last week we set out to explore Medak Fort and Pocharam.

 Medak Fort & Church – Places to visit near Hyderabad

 In the morning you would see people feeding Bananas to the monkeys.
 The species of monkeys that you see on this stretch is very small in size.
 You realize this when you look at the baby monkeys, which it seems, can fit in your palm.
-Unfortunately, monkeys do not realize how fatal the road can be and you may see some of them killed by the vehicles.
+Unfortunately, monkeys do not realize how fatal the road can be and you may see some of them killed by vehicles.

-There are two mosques in pure white in the Medak fort today, one at the base where you park the vehicle and another at the top.
+There are two mosques in pure white in the fort today, one at the base where you park the vehicle and another at the top.
 Both of them were closed when we visited.

 Water Tank at Fort

-Recommend you read following travel blog on places to visit in Hyderabad.
+Recommend you read the following travel blog on places to visit in Hyderabad.

 Walk from Charminar to Chowmahalla – City Tour